mariadb-corporation/MaxScale/Tutorials/Notification-Service.md

 ## MaxScale Setup

-MaxScale may collect the installed plugins and send the informations nightly, between 2:00 AM and 4:59 AM.
+MaxScale may collect the installed plugins and send the information's nightly, between 2:00 AM and 4:59 AM.

 It tries to send data and if there is any failure (timeout, server is down, etc), the next retry is in 1800 seconds (30 minutes)